C4 spinal cord injuries make up about 15.3% of all spinal cord injuries, making them the most common level of injury.

 - Orthotic devices like braces or splints help promote musculoskeletal alignment.
 For example, individuals with severe paralysis after a C4 SCI may struggle to sit upright and may need to wear a trunk brace for extra support.
 Similarly, individuals with stiff limbs may benefit from wearing a brace that can help prevent further contractions and mildly stretch spastic muscles.

 - Breathing and coughing exercises can help strengthen your respiratory muscles.
 Additionally, individuals should make an effort to drink lots of water to help thin out mucus buildup and make it easier to clear the lungs.
+Speech therapy may be necessary if you are ventilator dependent and/or have trouble managing respiratory secretions.

 - Medications can provide relief for a variety of SCI complications.
 For example, individuals with bowel and bladder dysfunction may need to take laxatives or suppositories.
 In contrast, individuals with spasticity may need to take muscle relaxants and those with neuropathic pain may need to take pain relievers.